Shendruk-Lab/GroupScripts/README.md

 # GroupScripts
-A collection of scripts used by Shendruk research group
+A collection of scripts used by Shendruk research group for numerical experiments from MPCD framework